gromacs/gromacs/docs/user-guide/environment-variables.rst

         Use as an override for cases which default to using this feature;
         currently used to disable GPU communication with thread-MPI.

+``GMX_ENABLE_STAGED_GPU_TO_CPU_PMEPP_COMM``
+        Use a staged implementation of GPU communications for PME force transfers from the PME GPU to the CPU memory of a PP rank for thread-MPI.
+The staging is done via a GPU buffer on the PP GPU.
+This is expected to be beneficial for servers with direct communication links between GPUs.

+``GMX_DISABLE_STAGED_GPU_TO_CPU_PMEPP_COMM``
+        Use direct rather than staged GPU communications for PME force transfers from the PME GPU to the CPU memory of a PP rank.
+This may have advantages in PCIe-only servers, or for runs with low atom counts (which are more sensitive to latency than bandwidth).

 ``GMX_GPU_SYCL_NO_SYNCHRONIZE``
         disable synchronizations between different GPU streams in SYCL build, instead relying on SYCL runtime to do scheduling based on data dependencies.
 Experimental.